Tasneem Sarkez's heady mix of kitsch, Arabic and Americana hits London

 With White-Knuckle at Rose Easton, Sarkez leans into the ‘Arab kitsch’ aesthetic she has come to inhabit since beginning in the industry.
 First arriving at the phrase in an article online, she’s since reconciled the problematic potential of the words with the fact that kitsch is universally observed.
 In The Real Superhero Key, for example, she taps into vivid Americana, while elsewhere G-Class dance with the Shah looks at the military origins of a Mercedes-Benz model, and First Lady is a nod to Muammar Gaddaffi’s female bodyguards, dubbed the ‘amazons’ by Western press. ‘[Sarkez] paints a lurid picture of the central role amusement plays in politics and public discourse,’ notes Ruba Al-Sweel in a text that accompanies the show.
 ‘She looks at the way absurd scenarios congeal into metanarratives and canonical images that organise society.’

-‘I arrived at oil painting with this idea of making what I want to see, because it's not there,’ says the artist, speaking on her affinity for the medium (a sculpture depicting perfume bottles, a reference to Brooklyn’s beauty shops, also features in the new show).
+‘I arrived at oil painting with this idea of making what I want to see, because it's not there,’ says the artist, speaking on her affinity for the medium (two sculptures depicting perfume bottles, a reference to Brooklyn’s beauty shops, also feature in the new show).
 ‘It's adding the images I see to the art historical canon that is painting, through contemporary still lifes.’
 Over Zoom, Sarkez uses a key ring analogy to highlight the way the personal meets the political in her work, suggesting that while there’s always a Sarah and Tom in the gift shop, there’s never a Tasneem.
 ‘Where are these contemporary signifiers, objects or patterns of identity?
 Ruba calls [my work] “algorithmic still lifes”, and I do think about composing my paintings in a way that’s very calculated with language and composition, and these more formal elements like traditional painting.
 It's under that pretense that it makes my name expected.’

 In Good Evening, which features a white car with shadows and flashes, and the greeting ‘mah-sah al-khair’ written in Arabic over a back wheel, Sarkez examines the role of modern multimedia and how different cultures and generations navigate it.
 A counterpart to Good Morning, which appeared in an earlier show with Rose Easton (a further piece, Good Night, will follow at her upcoming show with Romance in Pittsburgh in May 2025), the series is based on the sparkly gifs shared by the artist’s mum and other parents from the diaspora or living outside of the US and Europe, habitually used as a vehicle for affection.
 ‘On WhatsApp and Viber, all these apps of communication across continents, there's this genre of imagery that's just so good.
 It’s common amongst people of colour, and it’s very camp.
 I love the simpleness, the sweetness [of the message],’ says Sarkez.
 ‘And to paint it in Arabic rather than English, is a kind of visual ode to the language.
 People don't grant Arabic that same visual “safety”, we've villainised the language, so that decision was to kind of say, “it's just saying good morning”.’